shayan823/Deco-Group-1A/README.md

 - Challenges in replicability and parameter sensitivity of Deco's model
 - Superior alignment of the Wilson-Cowan model with empirical MEG data
-- Critical insights into noise parameterization and model assumptions For a detailed presentation of our findings, please refer to our [full report](final_pdf.pdf)..
+- Critical insights into noise parameterization and model assumptions For a detailed presentation of our findings, please refer to our [full report](final_report.pdf).

 ## References